EthanCai/linux-system-ops/ubuntu-linux-study-guideline.md

     fi
 }

-# Default temporary directory
+echo # Default temporary directory
 : ${TEMPDIR:=/tmp}

-# Check argument count
+echo #Check argument count'
 usage "$@"

-# Set up temporary files for sorting
+echo # Set up temporary files for sorting file1=$TEMPDIR/$$.file1 file2=$TEMPDIR/$$.file2
-file1=$TEMPDIR/$$.file1
-file2=$TEMPDIR/$$.file2

-# Sort
+echo # Sort
 sort $1 > $file1
 sort $2 > $file2

-# Open $file1 and $file2 for reading.
+echo # Open $file1 and $file2 for reading.
 Use file descriptors 3 and 4.
 exec 3<$file1
 exec 4<$file2

-# Read the first line from each file to figure out how to start.
-read Line1 <&3
+echo #Read the first line from each file to figure out how to start. read Line1 <&3 status1=$? read Line2 <&4 status2=$?
-status1=$?
-read Line2 <&4
-status2=$?

-# Strategy: while there is still input left in both files:
-# Output the line that should come first.
-# Read a new line from the file that line came from.
-while [ $status1 -eq 0 -a $status2 -eq 0 ]
+echo #Strategy: while there is still input left in both files: echo #Output the line that should come first. echo #Read a new line from the file that line came from. while [ $status1 -eq 0 -a $status2 -eq 0 ] do
-do
     if [[ "$Line2" > "$Line1" ]]; then